-But it does get a bit more complicated.
+But it can get a bit more complicated.
 I strongly recommend you have an attorney draw up your POAs.
 Yup, you may want more than one.
 Consider a Medical/Healthcare POA and a Financial POA.
-Don’t slap your forehead.
 These can be combined if you have an agent willing to serve in both areas.

-Medical/Healthcare POA: Perhaps you have a doctor or nurse or other medical expert in the family that you feel would make the better decisions.
+Medical/Healthcare POA: Perhaps you have a doctor or nurse or another medical expert in the family that you feel would make better decisions.
 Here is a list of some of the decisions they may have to make:

 - Medical care including what hospital, clinic, pharmacy, or primary care doctor will be indicated for you

 - Treatments such as surgery, rehab, physical therapy, psychiatric, dietary, wound care, prescription medications